 - Dollar amounts and sources of all other funding

-- Links to documents specifying the unit’s diversity priorities and paragraph about how they fit the mission and priorities of the college/department with respect to inclusion, diversity and equity.
+- Links to documents specifying the unit’s diversity priorities; and a brief paragraph about how the candidate fits the mission and priorities of the college/department with respect to inclusion, diversity and equity.

-- Paragraph concerning specific efforts planned and/or in place to retain this individual once hired (including but not limited to mentoring).
+- Brief paragraph concerning specific efforts planned and/or in place to retain this individual once hired (including but not limited to mentoring).
 Provide details, including the names of designated mentors.

 Annual Progress Reports

-As it pertains to the retention of FIEF-funded faculty members, IDE is requiring department chairs (or if none, deans) to submit annual progress reports.
+As a demonstration of the university’s commitment to the progress of FIEF-funded faculty members, the FIEF committee requires department chairs (or if none, deans) to submit annual progress reports for each funded individual.
 Our objective is to create a partnership for the retention of your faculty member, with IDE providing resources and assistance as needed.

 - An update on the retention measures the department is taking to foster the faculty member’s personal and professional success within the department culture.
-For example, reports might discuss how satisfied (or unsatisfied) the faculty member or the mentors are with mentoring efforts; whether major issues arose in the third-year review; or successful efforts to invite the faculty member to attend informal social gatherings and networking opportunities.
+Reports might discuss how satisfied (or unsatisfied) the faculty member or the mentors are with mentoring efforts; whether major issues arose in the third-year review; etc.

 - An assessment of the department’s progress and barriers toward creating a welcoming and inclusive environment for diverse faculty members.
-For example, reports might discuss the response to student evaluations which show differential expectations because of a faculty member’s race or sex; or the efforts made to ensure that all faculty members have the opportunity to contribute during department faculty meetings.
+Reports might discuss the response to student evaluations that show differential expectations because of a faculty member’s race or sex; or the efforts made to ensure that all faculty members have the opportunity to contribute during department faculty meetings.

 For “permanently” funded positions (where FIEF funds are, generally speaking, committed for as long as the person is in the position), reports are due in June of the first seven years of employment or until the faculty member is awarded tenure.
-Thereafter, reports become optional but chairs are encouraged to seek assistance as needed from IDE.
-For positions receiving funding for lesser periods (e.g., three years of bridge funding; five years of salary adjustment), reports are due in June of every academic year in which funds are received and become optional thereafter.
-Noncompliance with this section may result in reduction or termination of funding.
+For positions receiving funding for lesser periods (e.g., three years of bridge funding; five years of salary adjustment) reports are due in June of every academic year in which funds are received.

 As a general rule, a FIEF grant is attached to a person.
-As is stated in the commitment email, the grant is only for so long as the person is employed in the department in that particular capacity (tenure stream, clinical, etc.).
-While there is no guarantee, funds may be allowed to follow the faculty member should they transfer departments or go from non-tenure track to tenure track.
+As is usually stated in the commitment email, the grant is only for so long as the person is employed in the department in that particular capacity (tenure stream, clinical, etc.).
+While there is no guarantee, funds may be allowed to follow the faculty member should they transfer departments or go from NTT to tenure track.
 In such a case, a new FIEF proposal would need to be submitted.
-We will not continue funding a person who moves from tenure track to non-tenure track.
+We will not continue funding a person who moves from tenure track to NTT.